petertwigg/petertwigg.github.io/school-of-knowing.md

 ##### The Syllabus

 This course offers a twofold approach to building a spiritual practice anchored in truth.

+##### Tame the Mind

 Firstly we will tame the mind in a simple direct path using mindfulness.
-That is a dynamic, moment to moment practice while engaging in the world.
+That is a dynamic, moment to moment practice engaged while being in the world.

-##### Tame the Mind

 Together we will discern the nature of the mind.
 To see it’s dualistic nature is the first step in becoming free and mastering the mind.
 Mastering this takes you to your very source where you can no longer be rocked by the comings and goings of the world.